 Angiogenesis in retina and choroidal pathologies

-Angiogenesis is a key aspect in many ocular pathologies that are leading causes of blindness in the world, such as neovascular age-related macular degeneration (AMD), diabetic retinopathy, retinopathy of prematurity (ROP), central retinal vein occlusion and other diseases associated with ischemia and neovascularization(25).
+Angiogenesis is a key aspect in many ocular pathologies that are leading causes of blindness in the world, such as neovascular age-related macular degeneration (AMD), diabetic retinopathy, retinopathy of prematurity, central retinal vein occlusion and other diseases associated with ischemia and neovascularization(31).

 Although angiogenesis is a highly complex and coordinated process requiring multiple receptors and ligands in endothelial cells, VEGF is a hypoxia-inducible cytokine that appears to be a pivotal element required for the process in a variety of normal and pathological circumstances(3, 10).
 VEGF is a surrogate angiogenic marker, since it acts not only as a mitogen, but also as a survival factor for endothelial cells(2).
 Furthermore, it is also involved in the stimulation of the invasive and migration capacity of endothelial cells and in the enhancement of vascular permeability(10).
 Bone-marrow derived cells have also been described in choroidal neovascular lesion.
 Their importance in the pathologic process is still under debate(32).

 Angiogenesis and Age-related Macular Degeneration